 Outdoor activities make it possible to create some of the most amazing memories when visiting a new place.
 So, check out the Absaroka Mountain Ranges, part of the Absaroka Beartooth Wilderness, a prime Paradise Valley tourist attraction.

 Plan for a day hike to take in these marvelous peaks that rise majestically from the earth to dominate the area.
 It’s possible to hike an avalanche peak, a rocky summit, and enjoy breathtaking views of Yellowstone Lake.
-Since this is bear country, always ensure you pack bear spray for your hikes around the Absaroka Range!
+Since this is bear country, always pack bear spray for your hikes around the Absaroka Range!

 With bears about, it’s better to hike as a group and take an easy pace since this can be a great change in altitude for some folks.
 And if hiking alone, notify folks at Paradise Valley of when you’re leaving and when you expect to return.
 In addition, there are spots for overnight camping, but it’s better to head back to town when the sun sets, especially in winter.